Simple Dual Port RAM System

 Description

-The Simple Dual Port RAM System block models a simple two-port random access memory (RAM) that supports simultaneous read and write operations.
-To configure this block, open it and set the value for the parameters Specify the type of RAM:
+Block Simple Dual Port RAM System It simulates a simple two-port random access memory (RAM) that supports simultaneous read and write operations.
+To configure this block, open it and set the value for the parameter Specify the type of RAM:

 -